DataBiosphere/azul/OPERATOR.rst

        git push github

-#.
-If a reindex is necessary, preemptively cancel the integration test before it
-   runs, and run ``early_reindex``.
-This is to prevent prod from going down longer than necessary.

 #. ::

        git push gitlab.dcp2.prod

 #.
 Monitor reindex and check / triage any failures.

-#.
-If the integration test was cancelled because of reindexing, run it now.

 #.
 On the Zenhub board, move the issues that were merged from the "dev" column to "prod".